-Even though he knew “of his grandfather’s banishment, by the decree of God, from the society of men; and he was familiar with Nebuchadnezzar’s conversion and miraculous restoration,” it appears to have made little or no impression on his mind.
-Perhaps, thinking about the murder of his friend Labishi by the conspirators who engineered his death, he may have concluded in order to survive one does well to be popular with “his lords,” and what better way to do that than throw parties and festivities every so often.
+Even though Belshazzar knew “of his grandfather’s banishment, by the decree of God, from the society of men; and he was familiar with Nebuchadnezzar’s conversion and miraculous restoration,” it appears to have made little or no impression on his mind.
+Perhaps, thinking about the murder of his friend Labishi by the conspirators who engineered his death, he may have concluded that, in order to survive, one does well to be popular with “his lords,” and what better way to do that than to throw parties and festivities every so often.

 So, for approximately 14 years, things seemed to be going well for Belshazzar.
 With all his happy and contented couturiers surrounding him, testimony to his generosity and love of fun, his worries about meeting the same fate as Labishi seemed foolish at this point in time.
 In fact, he never had it so good, or so he thought.

 Verse 2: Belshazzar, whiles he tasted the wine, commanded to bring the golden and silver vessels which his father Nebuchadnezzar had taken out of the temple which was in Jerusalem; that the king, and his princes, his wives, and his concubines, might drink therein.